-- Do not store the tool and battery cartridge in locations where the temperature may reach or exceed 50 °C (122 °F). - 7.
+- Do not store and use the tool and battery cartridge in locations where the temperature may reach or exceed 50 °C (122 °F). - 7.
 Do not incinerate the battery cartridge even if it is severely damaged or is completely worn out.
 The battery cartridge can explode in a fire. - 8.
-Be careful not to drop or strike battery. - 9.
+Do not nail, cut, crush, throw, drop the battery cartridge, or hit against a hard object to the battery cartridge.
+Such conduct may result in a fire, excessive heat, or explosion. - 9.
 Do not use a damaged battery. - 10.
 The contained lithium-ion batteries are subject to the Dangerous Goods Legislation requirements.
 For commercial transports e.g. by third parties, forwarding agents, special requirement on packaging and labeling must be observed.
 For preparation of the item being shipped, consulting an expert for hazardous material is required.
 Please also observe possibly more detailed national regulations.
-Tape or mask off open contacts and pack up the lape or mask off open contacts and pack up the battery in such a manner that it cannot move around in the packaging.
+Tape or mask off open contacts and pack up the battery in such a manner that it cannot move around in the packaging.